 The Gender and Youth Activity (GAYA) nourishes inclusion through innovative and diverse peer-to-peer learning opportunities.
 GAYA understands that effective collaboration and knowledge sharing are essential to the quality and impact of food security activities, especially when it comes to addressing the deeply-rooted, intersectional barriers facing women and youth.
 That’s why GAYA works to create spaces for sharing, learning, and problem-solving by bringing together food security program implementers from around the world.

 GAYAs peer-to-peer learning efforts includes:

-- Driving dialogue around community priorities to promote good practices and behavior change.
-GAYA hosts participatory knowledge-sharing events that serve both as a platform for peer-to-peer learning, as well as capacity-strengthening opportunities.
+GAYA hosts participatory, public knowledge-sharing events that serve both as a platform for peer-to-peer learning, as well as capacity-strengthening opportunities.

 GAYA webinars serve as pivotal platforms for fostering an in-depth understanding of the multifaceted challenges surrounding inclusive food security, while also presenting innovative solutions and best practices to address these pressing issues.